MazontheMoon/fcc_rwd_project2_survey/README.md

 # fcc_rwd_project2_survey
-The second of five projects for FreeCodeCamps Responsive Web Design Certificate
+The second of five projects for the FreeCodeCamp Responsive Web Design Certificate

 An apocalypse survivor survey form using only html and css